UbiquityRobotics/learn2/docs/ez_map/ez_map_intro.rst

 Next up?
 --------

-Once you have all required items set up, continue to :doc:`./ez_map_guide` to explore EZ-MAP's features.
+Once you have all required items set up, continue to :doc:`./ez_map_guide` to explore EZ-Map's features.